hotkit/django-slumber/README.markdown

     }

 For this to work the application name given in the service configuration must exactly match the name that is in Django's `INSTALLED_APPS` setting.
 Any applications not mapped to a service name will appear either at the top level, or within the service name specified by `SLUMBER_SERVICE`.

+''NB'' The current implementation aliases the extra services to the same location as the main service.
+This does expose the requested application, but also exposes all other applications on that service name and fails to remove the application from the main service name.
+I.e. on the above example, both `auth` and `pizzas` will have all applications exposed through the client.

 ### Using a non Slumber Django project for the directory ###